 The intercept point is determined by measuring the intermodulation ratio at a single output level and projecting along the appropriate product slope to the point of intersection with the fundamental.
 When the intercept point is known, the intermodulation ratio can be determined by the reverse process.
 The second-order IMR is equal to the difference between the second-order intercept and the fundamental output level.
-The third-order IMR is equal to twice the difference between the third-order intercept and the fundamental output level.
+The third-order intercept and the third-order intercept and the fundamental output level.
 These are expressed as: